-Future of Mursi tribe
+Future of the Mursi tribe

-In 2010 after a preliminary study of Gibe III, the African Development Bank and European Investment banks refused to fund Gibe III.
+In 2010, after a preliminary study of Gibe III, the African Development Bank and European Investment banks refused to fund Gibe III.
 But, the Industrial and commercial bank of China was interested in sponsoring part of the Gibes III project.
-Moreover, The drawing of power lines from the dam is being funded by the World bank.
+Moreover, the drawing of power lines from the dam is being funded by the World Bank.

 Life of Tribals in Omo Valley

 The Italian, Malaysian, Korean, and Indian companies were being leased by the Ethiopian government in 2011.
 Moreover, these lands were dedicated to growing cash crops like jatropha, cotton, maize, and palm oil.
 The Mursi tribe along with others like Kewgu and Bodis were evicted to resettlement areas.
 An assessment of the growing Kuraz Sugar Project from 150,000 hectares up to 245,000 hectares which needed more free land.
-As a result, immense destruction was carried out for most places that were apt for livelihood.
+As a result, immense destruction was carried out in most places that were apt for livelihood.

-Grievances of Mursi Tribe
+Grievances of the Mursi Tribe

 There were several points of concern the Mursi’s and other tribal groups had.

 - The Mursi tribe and others had lived for centuries in those areas in lower Omo.
-Over time, they have developed techniques to survive challenging situations
+Over time, they have developed techniques to survive challenging situations.

-- They were derived from the decision finalization before the dam was built
+- They were derived from the decision finalization before the dam was built.

-- They lost their livelihood and needed government assistance to live
+- They lost their livelihood and needed government assistance to live.

 - In the name of evacuation, a lot of property was destroyed by the military.
 Including rapes and murders